 - UConn Waterbury Library

-The University Library also includes the Archives and Special Collections at the Thomas J. Dodd Research Center, the Art and Design Library, the Health Sciences Library at UConn Health, the Law Library, the Maps and Geographic Information Center, and the Pharmacy Library.
+The University Library also includes the Archives and Special Collections at the Thomas J. Dodd Research Center, the Music and Dramatic Arts Library, the Health Sciences Library at UConn Health, the Law Library, the Maps and Geographic Information Center, and the Pharmacy Library.

 Center for Excellence in Teaching and Learning